Kilkevan and Cockatoo Point - Donald and Malcolm McLaran's Properties at Oakey Creek, St Ruth

 Many interesting questions arise from the story of Kilkevan.
 Here are but a few.

 Q1.
-What is the origin of the name "Kilkevan"?
+What is the origin of the name Kilkevan?

 Q2.
 Was Donald eligible to select land at St Ruth several years after selecting Frogmore?